dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/shape-in-orchard-core-cms.md

 Content from [GitHub Discussion](https://github.com/OrchardCMS/OrchardCore/issues/4121#issuecomment-539608731) & credit to `Sébastien Ros`

 # Dynamically create a shape in a view
-- In any cshtml page, we can create a new shape with `New` property of the current view which holds a `ShapeFactory` object reference and use `DisplayAsync` method to display a shape.
+- In any `*.cshtml` page, we can create a new shape with `New` property of the current view which holds a `ShapeFactory` object reference and use `DisplayAsync` method to display a shape.
   ```html
     @* Views/Home/Index.cshtml *@
     @{